Cybook Opus: Controls

 It has an accelerometer that allows it to switch from portrait to landscape mode automatically (if the option is enabled), which will appeal equally to left and right-handed readers.
 All the controls change to match the orientation, and behave as a user would expect - whichever page button is "top" or "right" will go to the next page, and the "bottom" or "left" button will go to the previous page, no matter which way around you hold the Opus.

 While reading and also in the “Library”, keeping next/previous page button pressed will enter the fast pagination mode.

 Battery and power

 It has a Lithium Polymer (Li-Polymer) rechargeable (and replaceable, unlike other devices) battery, with a battery lifetime of 8,000 page flips.
 The page flips are the only thing that consumes battery.
 To charge the device, you use the same included USB cable that you use for transferring content to it (either via free Adobe Digital Editions software or by dragging and dropping to storage).
 It takes 5 hours for a full charge.

 Storage, copying and organizing the library

 To a host computer the Cybook functions as a typical USB mass storage device.
 The user can categorize your books into folders and subfolders for easy access.
-It stores up to 1,000 titles in 1GB of built in flash memory.
-A Micro Secure Digital card slot allows for expanded storage, which does support SDHC cards for up to 32GB more storage space.
+It stores up to 1,000 titles in 1 GB of built in flash memory.
+A Micro Secure Digital card slot allows for expanded storage, which does support SDHC cards for up to 32 GB more storage space.